Stadio Comunale, Torino, 17.06.1980

 Just over ten minutes before half-time Greek midfielder Thomas Mavros floated another effort high into the crowd, who were starting to get increasingly restless.
 Hrubesch continued to send half-chances wide, and even the Scottish referee was starting to look uninterested as he failed to see Poupakis take a big step out of his eighteen-yard box with the ball in his hands.

-When the whistle blew to signal the end of the first forty-five minutes, there was a palpable sense of relief across the sparsely-populated stadium; for Nationaltrainer Jupp Derwall however, half of the job had been done.
+When the whistle blew to signal the end of the first forty-five minutes, there would be a palpable sense of relief across the sparsely-populated stadium; for Nationaltrainer Jupp Derwall however, half of the job had been done.

 With neither side looking to score themselves, the first real opportunity would come some eleven minutes into the half courtesy of a defensive blunder.
 Libero Uli Stielike punted a long hopeful ball forward, Karl-Heinz Rummenigge set off to chase, and Poupakis – clearly wanting to get in on the action – charged out of his area with no real idea what he was up to.